-If you’re not a classically trained safety expert, it can be difficult to create a training program that covers all of the safety training needs at your company and thoroughly protects the most important part of your company, the employees.
-How do you know what safety training employees at your organization needs?
+If you’re not a safety expert, it can be difficult to create a training program that covers all of the safety training needs at your company.
+The goal of this program is to protect the most important part of your company, your employees.
+How do you know what safety training employees at your organization need?
 The short answer is this: it depends on your industry, location, and the hazards present in the workplace.
-Here’s what you need to do to account for all of those factors and protect workers:
+Here’s what you need to do to account for all of those factors and protect your employees:

 Learn the regulations

 Your organization will be subject to regulations at the federal, state, and local level.
 Some of these regulations will apply to all workplaces, and some will be industry specific.
 Ask the following questions as you research applicable safety regulations:

 - Which federal regulations or OSHA standards apply to our industry?

 - Which federal regulations or OSHA standards apply to the hazards present in our workplace?

 - What local regulations apply to our industry or hazards present in our workplace?

 - What state regulations apply to our industry or hazards present in our workplace?